T351 Audio / News Exercise

 When you are finished shooting, edit the piece that you produced and

 shot.
 Be sure to start and end in black.
 Don't worry too much about the final length- but please try to keep it

 under 3 minutes.
 The only graphic requirement is that

 you have a slate that lists: the segment title, date, your name as the

 producer, and the crew names and positions.
 (For brownie points you can

-- Completed news piece turned in via the dropbox (saved as your username)
+- Completed news piece (shared via your IUBox folder)

-- One-page critique.
+- One-page critique uploaded to the Oncourse/Resources "Audio/News" folder.
 Consider addressing any or all of the following: